SansGuidon/bookmarks/README.md

   * Trace all connections on specific port to `/var/log/messages` (syslog) using iptables : `sudo iptables -I INPUT -p tcp --match multiport --dports 443,636,389,8095,80 --syn -j LOG --log-prefix "HTTPS SYN: "`
   * Removing iptables rule : `sudo iptables -D INPUT -p <etc rest of your above rule>`
 * [Downdetector](https://downdetector.com) - offers a realtime overview of status information and outages for all kinds of services. | online monitoring of your favorite services
+* [Seth Robertson](https://sethrobertson.github.io/GitFixUm/fixup.html) - On undoing, fixing, or removing commits or mistakes in git | A git choose-your-own-adventure!

 # UX / UI
 > News